 Recycled cotton and wool fibres are shorter than virgin ones and that is why they are harder to spin into yarn and therefore require additional fibres (either virgin or synthetic) to enable processing.
 Currently, no more than 30% of recycled content is commonly found in recycled cotton materials.
-Usually, recycled cotton gets used in denim, as the thicker yard in suitable for a thicker fabric.
+Usually, recycled cotton gets used in denim, as the thicker yard is suitable for a thicker fabric.
 Recycled wool is often used as weft yarns on products that have cotton warps.
-Technology is advancing every year, so dependant on the manufacturer, less and less virgin wool is needed to obtain high quality yarns and fabrics.
-However, 100% recycled wool of acceptable quality for high street retailers can be achieved with difficulty and will remain for the time being in the realm of home knitters who can unravel and knit again to reuse ready-made yarn.
+Technology is advancing every year, so dependant on the manufacturer, less and less virgin wool is needed to obtain high-quality yarns and fabrics.
+However, 100% recycled wool of acceptable quality for high street retailers can be achieved with difficulty and will remain for the time being in the realm of home knitters who can unravel and knit again to reuse the ready-made yarn.

 The best candidates for chemical recycling are PET and other types of polyesters.
 It is quite common nowadays to get fibres out of recycled plastic bottles, especially fleece and other materials used in outdoor equipment.
 A well known outdoor apparel company has developed a closed loop recycling scheme for their own products for customers who have purchased one of their polyester garments can bring them back to be recycled once they are worn out.

-Chemical recycling of cellulose-based textiles:
+Chemical recycling of cellulose-based textiles

 You are probably already familiar with rayon or viscose, which are fabrics made from the chemical processing of tree cellulose.
-The manufacturing process poses environmental concerns, because of the heavy chemical processing and sometimes the provenance of the wood, but there are companies who have developed eco friendlier processed (like Tencel).
+The manufacturing process poses environmental concerns, because of the heavy chemical processing and sometimes the provenance of the wood, but there are companies who have developed eco-friendlier processed (like Tencel).

 In 2014, a Swedish company has revealed a new technology that allows them to process any organic material into new fibres and have presented the first garment made out of the resulting material.
 They say that even the synthetic materials can be recovered and recycled in a similar process to PET bottles.
 They also claim that the recycling process is cleaner than regular viscose manufacturing from raw materials.
 Read more in this Guardian article.

 Conclusions?
-Technology is developing, but we are still years away from industrial scale, eco friendly chemical recycling that will produce raw materials of the same quality as virgin ones.
+Technology is developing, but we are still years away from the industrial scale, eco-friendly chemical recycling that will produce raw materials of the same quality as virgin ones.
 In the meantime, the sentiment is that designers need to focus more on design for disassembly, thinking not just about the fashion-ability and immediate use, but also how the garment will be disposed of at the end of its useful life.
-Also, as consumers, they key is to increase the use we get out of each garment, by reusing, sharing, upcycling the clothes we have and making carefully considered decisions about new garments we bring into our wardrobes.
+Also, as consumers, the key is to increase the use we get out of each garment, by reusing, sharing, upcycling the clothes we have and making carefully considered decisions about new garments we bring into our wardrobes.